silx-kit/pyFAI/doc/source/pyFAI.rst

 This makes it very well suited to run on GPUs and accelerators where hundreds to thousands of simultaneous threads are available.

-When using OpenCL for the GPU we used a compensated, or Kahan summation, to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
+When using OpenCL for the GPU we used a compensated (or Kahan_summation_), to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
 This allows accurate results to be obtained on cheap hardware that performs calculations in single precision floating-point arithmetic (32 bits) which are available on consumer